 - If the website is new, the applicant seeking accreditation must provide the latest data on the site's visitors or other relevant material (press citations, etc.) about the outlet's audience.

 - The applicant must have an established record of having written extensively on international issues and must present copies of three recently published articles with his/her byline.

-Journalists must also present two forms of valid ID.
-Valid ID must include a current passport from a State recognized by the United Nations General Assembly, along with a press card, work ID, driver's licence or other form of photo ID.
+Journalists must also present a valid passport from a State recognized by the United Nations General Assembly, along with a press card.
 Where required, non-nationals of the host government must also confirm their right to work as a journalist by providing a relevant visa or an employment authorization document.

 *Note on bona fide media organization